Real operators, real talk - state-filtered threads, no spam. See what's actually being discussed.

 Here is the honest recommendation:

-The food truck industry has 48,000+ active operators in the U.S. and 91% of them are independents running their businesses without institutional support.
-The right community is not a nice-to-have — it is how you avoid the mistakes that close 60% of trucks in the first year.
+The U.S. food truck industry has roughly 48,000 active operators, and industry data (IBISWorld) shows the vast majority - around 91% - are independents running their businesses without institutional support.
+The right community is not a nice-to-have.
+It is how you avoid the mistakes that close an estimated 60% of trucks within their first three years.